Atari VCS (2021 console)

-The Atari VCS (codename Ataribox) is a home video game console produced by Atari, Inc. While its physical design is intended to pay homage to the Atari 2600, the new Atari VCS plays modern games and streaming entertainment via a Linux-based operating system called AtariOS that will allow users to download and install other compatible games, including those compatible with Windows 10.
-The system shares a name with Atari, Inc.'s 1977 Video Computer System, usually shortened to VCS, which was renamed to the Atari 2600 in late 1982.
+The Atari VCS is a home video game console produced by Atari VCS, LLC, an affiliate of Atari, Inc., part of the Atari SA group.
+It is part of the ninth generation of video game consoles, alongside Microsoft's Xbox Series X and Series S, Sony's PlayStation 5 and Nintendo Switch 2.
+Its exterior encasing design is intended to pay homage to the Atari 2600; however, the console plays modern games and streaming entertainment via AtariOS, a Linux-based operating system that allows users to download and install other compatible games, including those compatible with Windows 10 and Windows 11.
+The system shares a name with the original Atari's 1977 Video Computer System, usually shortened to VCS, which was renamed to Atari 2600 in 1982.

-The system was first revealed in June 2017 and partially crowdfunded starting in May 2018.
-After several delays, the console was expected to ship in March 2020, but was delayed again to that December due to the COVID-19 pandemic.
-Initial units for backers were shipped in December 2020, while the console had a general release in Australia and New Zealand on June 10, 2021, with the VCS released in North America on June 15, 2021.
-Shipping was initially restricted to the United States only by Atari and official distributors.
-As of October 2021, shipping has been expanded to include Canada, when ordering directly from the Atari VCS Store.
+The system was first revealed as Ataribox in June 2017 and partially crowdfunded starting in May 2018.
+After several delays, the console was expected to ship in March 2020, but was delayed again due to the COVID-19 pandemic.
+Initial units for backers were shipped in December 2020, while the console had a general release in June 2021, in Australia, New Zealand and then in North America; shipping was initially restricted to the United States only by Atari and official distributors before it was expanded to include Canada by October 2021.
+The VCS has not been released in European, African or Asian territories.
+In March 2023, Atari announced it was releasing 100 numbered-edition consoles that were held in reserve.

 History

-Atari Corporation left the hardware business around 1996, after it released the Atari Jaguar video game console, and was liquidated in 1998, with Hasbro Interactive purchasing the intellectual property of the brand.
+Atari Corporation left the hardware business around 1996, soon after it released the Atari Jaguar video game console, and was liquidated in 1998, with Hasbro Interactive purchasing the intellectual property of the brand.
 In 2001, Infogrames Entertainment SA purchased Hasbro Interactive.
-Infogrames would later rename itself Atari SA, while the Hasbro Interactive subsidiary was renamed Atari Interactive.
+Infogrames later renamed itself Atari SA, while the Hasbro Interactive subsidiary was renamed Atari Interactive.
 Atari Interactive provided licensing for the various Atari Flashback dedicated consoles produced since 2004.

 The concept of the Atari VCS came from Feargal Mac Conuladh, who joined Atari and became general manager to oversee the Ataribox release.
 Conuladh said that he was inspired to create the unit after seeing players connect laptops to televisions to use a larger screen to play games that were not available for consoles, and then use social media platforms outside of the games via the same laptop to communicate with friends.
 He also saw that Atari's game catalog had a good amount of brand recognition.
 His design goal was to feed nostalgia for the old Atari consoles and allow players to enjoy indie games without a personal computer.
 Processor maker AMD provided custom componentry for it.
 While Atari made most of the decisions on the unit's hardware, they have also kept open to suggestions from Atari fans on the unit's aesthetics and other visual features.